qpluo/qpluo.github.io/README.md

 ## **Professonal & Academic Services**
 1. 2017-2021, Director of the Program of Linguistics, School of Liberal Arts, Nanjing University
 2. 2018-present, Program Committee member of _Sinn und Bedeutung_ (a leading conference in formal semantics in Europe)
-3. Reviewers for the journals such as _Natural Language and Linguistic Theory,linguistics, Journal of East Asian Linguistics, Lingua, Language and Linguistics, etc._
+3. 2010-present, Reviewer for the journals such as _Natural Language and Linguistic Theory,linguistics, Journal of East Asian Linguistics, Lingua, Language and Linguistics, etc._
+4. 2012-present, Founder of the conference _Syntax and Semantics in China (SSiC)_
+5. 2019, Convener of the Conference _Degrees and Grammar: An East Asian Perspective (DeG 2019)_, March 16-18, 2019, Nanjing University.
+(Co-organized with Zhiguo Xie and Xiao Li)

 ## **Courses & Graduate student supervision**